Optimal Training of Fair Predictive Models: Introduction

-As a guiding example, we consider a setting such as automated hiring, in which we want to predict job success from applicant data.
-We have historical data on job success, resumes, and demographics, as well as new individuals for which we only see resumes and demographics for whom we would like to estimate a risk score with our predictive model.
-This may be considered a variant of semi-supervised learning or prediction with missing labels on a subset of the population.
-We aim to estimate those scores subject to path-specific fairness constraints.
-In order to describe the various components of this proposal, we must review some background on causal inference, path-specific effects, and constrained prediction.
+As a guiding example we consider computer-assisted hiring, in which predictive models are used to infer job success from features found in applicant data.
+In this setting, we assume models have access to historical data on job success of some applicants, quantified by a numerical score, as well as their resume information including demographics.
+In addition, we are interested in predicting the job success score of new individuals for whom only resume and demographic information is available.
+This may be considered a variant of semi-supervised learning or prediction with missing labels on a subset of the population. {We aim to estimate scores quantifying job success subject to path-specific fairness constraints that ensure, for instance, that perceived race has no {direct} influence on the component of the job success score pertaining to employee evaluation by their supervisor.} In order to describe the various components of this proposal, we must review some background on causal inference, path-specific effects, and constrained prediction.